-Pálína is a graduate (2017) from the MFA Theatre Directing Program at Columbia University, mentored by Anne Bogart and Brian Kulick.
+Pálína is a graduate (2017) of the MFA Theatre Directing Program at Columbia University, mentored by Anne Bogart and Brian Kulick.
 She holds a PGDip in Contemporary Dancing from the Conservatoire National Superior of Music and Dance in Lyon, France and she studied literature and philosophy in the University of Iceland.
 Pálína graduated from the Acting Program at The Icelandic Academy of the Arts and studied opera singing in The Reykjavík Academy of Singing and Vocal Arts and she holds a Diploma in Arts Education in Drama from the Icelandic Academy of the Arts.

 Pálína is associate member of Stage Directors and Choreographers Society (SDC) and the Icelandic Association of Stage, Film and TV Directors.